skai111/db48x/help/db48x.md

 ### Flow In Full Pipes

-These equations adapt Bernoulli’s equation for flow in a round, full pipe, including power input (or output) and frictional losses (with the fanning friction factor f).
+These equations adapt Bernoulli’s equation for flow in a round, full pipe, including power input (or output) and frictional losses (with the fanning friction factor 'f').

 ## Forces and Energy